Skip to contents

 Preparation

 Preparing inputs for watershed simulations can be tedious.
-Two main inputs need to be assembled, described in the following two sections.
+Two main inputs need to be assembled, described in the following two sections (see also Preparing inputs II: arbitrary locations).

 Input sf objects